-On behalf of the School Board and the more than 40,000 employees of Miami-Dade County Public Schools, it is with much enthusiasm that I welcome you to the 2017-2018 school year.
-The school district's employees are energized and eager to greet your child and contribute their talents to imparting him/her with the knowledge and skills needed to thrive in an increasingly globalized society.
-Students will be provided with a world-class education that challenges them in a supportive environment that fosters creativity, curiosity, and celebration of improvement and success.
+On behalf of the School Board and the dedicated teachers and staff of Miami-Dade County Public Schools (M-DCPS), it is with much pride and enthusiasm that I welcome you to the 2018-2019 school year.
+We are eager to greet your child and provide him/her with the knowledge and skills needed to thrive in our increasingly globalized society.
+Students can expect to receive a world-class education that celebrates their uniqueness while fostering curiosity and creativity within a safe and secure learning environment.

 This Parent/Student Handbook outlines the major policies and procedures that guide student life in our school system.
 I strongly encourage you to familiarize yourself with its contents as students are expected to conduct themselves in accordance with the information and guidelines contained herein.

-Furthermore, it is my hope that you and your child will avail yourselves of the numerous resources available.
+Furthermore, it is my hope that you and your child will avail yourselves of the numerous resources we provide.
 As a parent/guardian, you are a vital partner in your child's education and are welcome to actively participate in school and district functions.
-For more information regarding specific resources and activities at your child's school, please contact the school directly.
+I encourage you to stay connected by downloading the M-DCPS application on your mobile device and by following us on social media (Twitter, Facebook, Instagram, etc.).
+For more information regarding specific resources and activities at your child's school, please contact the school directly and ensure that the school's staff is provided with your most updated contact information.